terodox/terodox.tech/content/posts/2020-01-12--handling-web-component-markup-with-lit-html/index.md

 ###### Cover photo credit: [Tim Arterbury](https://unsplash.com/@tim_arterbury)

 The power of web components is that we don't have to rely on a framework.
 We can avoid framework fatigue from constant changes and updates.
-This has been a cornerstone to why I personally go as native as possible with web components as possible.
+This has been a cornerstone to why I personally go as native with web components as possible.
 However, as with all things, there is a time and a place to introduce tooling.

 The best example I can give for this is managing the display of a user selectable set of items.
-Managing the state of the DOM as the user is adding, removing, updating items can be a very involved task.
+Managing the state of the DOM as the user is adding, removing, and updating items can be a very involved task.
 Especially if we are trying to avoid removing/adding elements as much as possible.

 This is the pain that drove me to explore tooling for handling html updates in web components.
 I came across [lit-html](https://lit-html.polymer-project.org/guide) while trying to find a solution for better handling DOM diffing that didn't involve having to keep track of every element myself.
 For 17 kb gzipped I now have all of the power a traditional framework would provide me, while limiting it's scope of influence purely to my markup!